divamgupta/diffusionbee-stable-diffusion-ui/README.md

 * 16 GB RAM preferred.
 It will run a bit slow with 8GB ram.
 * MacOS 12.5.1 or later

+## How do I start stable diffusion UI?
+* For Linux: After extracting the .tar.xz file, please open a terminal, and go to the stable-diffusion-ui directory.
+* For Windows: Start Stable Diffusion UI.cmd by double-clicking it.
+* For Linux: In the terminal, run ./start.sh (or bash start.sh) This will automatically install Stable Diffusion, set it up, and start the interface.

+## How do I install or uninstall stable diffusion?
+* For Windows: Start Stable Diffusion UI.cmd by double-clicking it.
+* For Linux: In the terminal, run ./start.sh (or bash start.sh) This will automatically install Stable Diffusion, set it up, and start the interface.
+No additional       steps are needed.
+* To Uninstall: Just delete the stable-diffusion-ui folder to uninstall all the downloaded packages.

 License : Stable Diffusion is released under the CreativeML OpenRAIL M license : https://github.com/CompVis/stable-diffusion/blob/main/LICENSE
 Diffusion Bee is just a GUI wrapper on top of Stable Diffusion, so all the term of Stable Diffusion are applied on the outputs.

 References
 1) https://github.com/bfirsh/stable-diffusion/tree/apple-silicon-mps-support